 We often get asked where to stay in Kyoto by readers who are going to visit Japan.
 It’s not a surprising question since Kyoto is a large city with many different districts.
-In this guide we want to show you where to stay in Kyoto and add a few tips on what to see in each of the Kyoto neighbourhoods as well.
+In this guide, we want to show you which areas to stay in Kyoto and add a few tips on what to see in each of the Kyoto neighbourhoods as well.

 On that note, if you are a female solo traveller and are heading to Japan for the first time check out this girl’s guide to travelling solo in Japan.